How to use Custom Compliance Script + Example script

 • Click Next

-• Copy the script in the script field and check if the script should be run with logged on credentials or in 64bit context
+• Copy the script into the script field and decide whether the script should run with logged-on credentials or in 64-bit context

 • Click Next -> Create